Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: The Proposed Framework

-Each generated context subgraph $g_c\in G_c$ is encoded as a set of nodes denoted by $g_c=(v_1, v_2, \cdots, v_{|V_c|})$, where $|V_c|$ represents the number of nodes in $g_c$. $v_i (i=1,\cdots,|V_c|)$ denotes the one-hot representations of nodes in $g_c$.
-Different from the sequential orders enforced on graph sampled using pre-defined metapaths, the order of nodes in this sequence is not important and hence this allows us to handle context subgraph with arbitrary structures.
-We first represent each node $v_i$ in the context subgraph as a low-dimensional vector representation by $h_i=\bm{W}_e v_i$, where $\bm{W}_e$ is the learnable embedding matrix.
+We first represent each node $v_i$ in the context subgraph as a low-dimensional vector representation by $h_i=\bm{W}_e f_{attr}(v_i)$, where $f_{attr}(.)$ is a function that returns a stacked vector containing the structure-based embedding of $v_i$ and the embedding of its attributes. $\bm{W}_e$ is the learnable embedding matrix.
 We represent the input node embeddings in $g_c$ as $\bm{H}_c=(h_1, h_2, \cdots, h_{|V_c|})$.
 It is flexible to incorporate the node and relation attributes (if available) for attributed networks \cite{cen2019representation} in the low-dimensional representations or initialize them with the output embeddings learnt from other global feature generation approaches that capture the multi-relational graph structure~\cite{grover2016node2vec, dong2017metapath2vec, wang2019heterogeneous, yun2019graph, vashishth2019composition}.

-\textbf{Self-supervised Contextualized Node Prediction:} Our model pre-training is performed by training the self-supervised contextualized node prediction task.
-More specifically, for each node in $G$, we generate the node context $g_c$ with diameter (defined as the largest shortest pair between any pair of nodes) using the aforementioned context generation methods and randomly mask a node for prediction based on the context subgraph.
-The graph structure is left unperturbed by the masking procedure.
-Therefore, the pre-training is learnt by maximizing the probability of observing this masked node $v_{m}$ based on the context subgraph $g_c$ in the following form.

-where $\theta$ represents the set of model parameters.
-In a departure from traditional skip-gram methods that predicts a node from the path prefix that precedes it in a random walk, our random masking strategy forces the model to learn higher-order relationships between nodes that are arbitrarily connected by variable length paths with diverse relational patterns.

-\textbf{Fine-tuning with Supervised Link Prediction:} The $\ourSystem$ model is further fine-tuned on the \textit{contextualized link prediction task by generating multiple fine-grained contexts for each specific node-pair} that is under consideration for link prediction.
-Based on the predicted scores, this stage is trained by maximizing the probability of observing a positive edge ($e_p$) given context~($g_{cp}$), while also learning to assign low probability to negatively sampled edges ($e_n$) and their associated contexts~($g_{cn}$).
-The overall objective is obtained by summing over the training data subsets with positive edges~($D_p$) and negative edges ($D_n$).
+There are multiple approaches for generating global node features in heterogeneous networks (see ``related work").
+Our experiments show that the node embeddings obtained from random walk based skip-gram methods (RW-SG) produces competitive performance for link prediction tasks.
+Therefore, in the proposed $\ourSystem$ model, we mainly consider the pre-trained node representation vectors from node2vec for initialization of the node features.